ShichengChen/Online-Judge-Code/README.md

 ## from time side
-- first think about detail for 10-20 minutes and think of big picture of the problem(when i find a hard problem). think about the Essence of the problem.
+- think about the Essence of the problem and details simultaneously.

-# How to test my solution

-- use small data
+- know how to write the code for EACH step.
+If i cannot remeber all situtation or form a big picture, I need to write to paper to organize the problem first and then write the code.
 - test it well before write code
+- never submit code continuously
+- The limitation of one easy problem is 30 minutes during a contest

 # How to prevent wrong code
 - write every requirement on the paper.
 - make variables with relations have similar names.

-# how to save time
+- use small data test my solution

+# If I encounter something
+## If I encounter a wrong answer in first three problems or get wrong answer two times.
+- relax, go out take shower or do somethings else.
-- know how to write the code for EACH step and then begin to write code
+- read the problem and code again.
-- never submit code continuously
+- if cannot find the error, then go on to the next problem

+## If I cannot solve the second or third problem.
-- if i cannot remeber all situtation or form a big picture, I need to write to paper to organize the problem first and then write the code.
+- after 20 minutes, I should stop.
+I need to try to solve the fourth problem

-- The limitation of one easy problem is 30 minutes during a contest

 # Graph